adityagupta123/grab_safety_challenge/README.md

 The idea of Rash driving can be classified as combination of Speed and Movement, where Speed is defined as speed along the direction of the car and Movement is defined as angular change in the GPS Bearing.
 High speed alone may not be enough for Rash Driving and similarly angular change also will not define rash driving.
 A combination of both Speed and Movement is needed to classify Rash driving.

+The idea is to Combine ZIG-ZAG movements with High Speed and other indicators of Rash Movement.

 	Movement : Change in the GPS Bearing across time will depict the the angular change per second in the direction of car.